marceljuenemann/angular-drag-and-drop-lists/README.md

 * `dnd-callback` Custom callback that is passed to dropzone callbacks and can be used to communicate between source and target scopes.
 The dropzone can pass user defined variables to this callback.
 This can be used to transfer objects without serialization, see [Demo](https://jsfiddle.net/Ldxffyod/1/).

 **CSS classes**
 * `dndDragging` This class will be added to the element while the element is being dragged.
 It will affect both the element you see while dragging and the source element that stays at it's position.
 Do not try to hide the source element with this class, because that will abort the drag operation.
+Class name can be overridden (see above).
-* `dndDraggingSource` This class will be added to the element after the drag operation was started, meaning it only affects the original element that is still at it's source position, and not the "element" that the user is dragging with his mouse pointer
+* `dndDraggingSource` This class will be added to the element after the drag operation was started, meaning it only affects the original element that is still at it's source position, and not the "element" that the user is dragging with his mouse pointer.
+Class name can be overridden (see above).

 ## dnd-list directive